Diocletianic Persecution: Second, third, and fourth edicts

 In the summer of 303, following a series of rebellions in Melitene (Malatya, Turkey) and Syria, a second edict was published, ordering the arrest and imprisonment of all bishops and priests.
-In the judgment of historian Roger Rees, there was no logical necessity for this second edict; that Diocletian issued one indicates that he was either unaware the first edict was being carried out, or that he felt it was not working as quickly as he needed it to.
+In the judgment of historian Roger Rees, there was no logical necessity for this second edict; that Diocletian issued one indicates that he was either unaware the first edict was being carried out, or that he felt it was not working as quickly as he wanted it to.
 Following the publication of the second edict, prisons began to fill—the underdeveloped prison system of the time could not handle the deacons, lectors, priests, bishops, and exorcists forced upon it.
 Eusebius writes that the edict netted so many priests that ordinary criminals were crowded out and had to be released.

-In anticipation of the upcoming twentieth anniversary of his reign on November 20, 303, Diocletian declared a general amnesty in a third edict.
+In anticipation of the upcoming twentieth anniversary of his reign on 20 November 303, Diocletian declared a general amnesty in a third edict.
 Any imprisoned clergyman could be freed so long as he agreed to make a sacrifice to the gods.
 Diocletian may have been searching for some good publicity with this legislation.
-He may also have sought to fracture the Christian community by publicizing the fact that its clergy had apostatized.
+He may also have sought to fracture the Christian community by publicising the fact that its clergy had apostatised.
 The demand to sacrifice was unacceptable to many of the imprisoned, but wardens often managed to obtain at least nominal compliance.
 Some of the clergy sacrificed willingly; others did so on pain of torture.
 Wardens were eager to be rid of the clergy in their midst.
 Eusebius, in his Martyrs of Palestine, records the case of one man who after being brought to an altar, had his hands seized and made to complete a sacrificial offering.
 The clergyman was told that his act of sacrifice had been recognized and was summarily dismissed.
 Others were told they had sacrificed even when they had done nothing.

 In 304, the fourth edict ordered all persons, men, women, and children, to gather in a public space and offer a collective sacrifice.
 If they refused, they were to be executed.
 The precise date of the edict is unknown, but it was probably issued in either January or February 304 and was being applied in the Balkans in March.
 The edict was in use in Thessalonica in April 304 and in Palestine soon after.
 This last edict was not enforced at all in the domains of Constantius and was applied in the domains of Maximian until his abdication in 305.
 In the East, it remained applicable until the issue of the Edict of Milan by Constantine and Licinius in 313.